-The Cinque Terre, along with nearby Portovenere, make up a UNESC...O World Heritage Site.
-Portovenere's harbor is lined with brightly colored houses, narrow medieval streets lead up the hill to a castle, and a picturesque church sits on the tip of the promontory.
-The poet Byron used to swim in sea near the promontory in what's now named Byron's Cove and this area, actually the Bay of Naples, is known as the Gulf of Poets.
+The Cinque Terre, along with nearby Portovenere, make up a UNESCO World Heritage Site.
+Portovenere's harbor is lined with brightly colored houses.
+Narrow medieval streets lead up the hill to a castle, and a picturesque church sits on the tip of the promontory.
+The poet Byron used to swim in the sea near the promontory in what's now named Byron's Cove.
+This area, actually La Spezia Bay, is known as the Gulf of Poets.

 The Genoa province of Liguria includes the port city of Genoa and the famous seaside resort town of Portofino.

 Portofino, a favorite of the rich and famous during its 1950s heyday, is a beautiful village of pastel-colored houses surrounding a half-moon shaped harbor.
 Above the village sits the Castello Brown, reached by a walking path through the Botanic Garden.
 There are good hiking trails around Portofino and a marine protected area.

 Santa Margherita Ligure, a larger and more affordable town than Portofino, is often used as a base for visiting Portofino (by bus or ferry), Cinque Terre, Genoa, and other towns in Liguria using public transportation.
 It's on the coastal train line and during late spring and summer, ferries run from its port.
 You'll find a good selection of hotels and places to stay in Santa Margherita Ligure.